JakeTurner616/Serufuhosuto-music-bot/README.md

 ## About The Project

 セルフホスト (Self Hosted) Music Bot is a modern, sleek Java-based Discord bot built for high-quality music streaming using `yt-dlp` and `ffmpeg`.
-Built to solve the problem of overcomplicated and unreliable self-hosted discord msuic bots.
+Built to solve the problem of overcomplicated and unreliable self-hosted discord music bots.

 ✅ No tracking
 ✅ No third-party APIs